Psychological fiction Satire Duality of human nature Madness Identity Social alienation Existential angst

 Copyright info

-The Double by Fyodor Dostoevsky is only thought to be free of copyright restrictions in the United States.
-It may still be under copyright in other countries.
-If you’re not located in the United States, you must check your local laws to verify that the contents of this ebook are free of copyright restrictions in the country you’re located in before downloading The Double in PDF or ePub.
+The Double by Fyodor Dostoevsky is believed to be in the public domain in the United States only.
+It may still be copyrighted in other countries.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading The Double in PDF or ePub.

 Share this book